davidforel/well_log_tracks/README.md

 # well_log_tracks
-### Experiment with creating various tracks in a well log plot.
+## Experiment with creating various tracks in a well log plot.

-David Forel
-Seismic Rocks LLC
-David@SeismicRocks.com
 2020-September

 This script builds on another script by: